AviranLab/patteRNA/README.md

     ```

     > Note that sequence constraints "-s" was used in this example to ensure we scored hairpins specifically.

-* Search for G-quadruplex with quartet size 2 to 3 and separating loops of length 3 to 7:

-    ```
-    patteRNA sample_data/weeks_set.shape dummy_test -vls --model dummy_test/trained_model.pickle -f sample_data/weeks_set.fa --pattern "GQ[2,3,3,7]"
-    ```

-    > Note that sequence constraints are automatically applied regardless of the `-s` flag when searching for G-quadruplex.

 * Request the Viterbi path and the Posterior state probabilities using a trained model: